Cardiac arrhythmias

 However, there are also more serious forms of cardiac arrhythmia that prevent the heart from pumping enough blood through the body.
 These can lead to dizziness, fainting, shortness of breath or, in extreme cases, life-threatening complications such as heart failure or sudden cardiac death.
 Arrhythmias that occur in the heart chambers (ventricles) are often more serious than those that occur in the atria.

 The prognosis depends largely on the underlying cause and the general state of health of the person concerned.
 With timely diagnosis and appropriate treatment, many cardiac arrhythmias can be well controlled or even remedied.
-Individual therapy tailored to the cause is important in order to prevent complications and improve quality of life.
-In severe cases, devices such as pacemakers or defibrillators may be necessary to minimize the risk of serious events.
+Individual therapy tailored to the cause is important in order to prevent complications and improve quality of life. such as pacemakers or defibrillators may be necessary to minimize the risk of serious events.

 Treatment for cardiac arrhythmias